sudiptab2100/Wild-Storage/README.md

 # Wild-Storage

 Wild-Storage lets you use YouTube as a Infinite Cloud Storage.
 It embeds any files(Images, Videos, Documents, etc) into a video.
 The video can be uploaded to YouTube and the file can be retrieved from the video.
-A exapansion & compression technique is used to defeat YouTube's compression algorithm.
+A expansion & compression technique is used to defeat YouTube's compression algorithm.
 The file can be retrieved from the video without any loss of data.

 ## Demo Video ([YouTube Link](https://youtu.be/NbeWh011qjs))